Spring Wetlands Walk

 FISHING ENTHUSIASTS . . .

-you may be heading to Canonsburg Lake or to a Chartiers Creek tributary
+Are you enjoying the great fishing at Canonsburg Lake or at a Chartiers Creek

-stocked each year by the PA Fish & Boat Commission.
+tributary stocked each year by the PA Fish & Boat Commission?
 As you cast your line

 at Little Chartiers Creek or Millers Run, please consider this . . .

-to keep these waters and their surroundings clean and pristine.
-But we need
+these waters and their surroundings clean and pristine.
+But we need your help!
+Please

-your help!
-Please join us in preserving your favorite fishing spots by
+join us in preserving your favorite fishing spots by becoming

 becoming a ChCWA member or just